 \item \textit{Analytical and approximate results of the contributions}

-We study Landau singularities of the loop functions, and illustrate the singular locations: $m_f=0$, $m_{S(V)}=0$, and $m_{\mu}=m_f+m_{S(V)}$.
-In Tab. \ref{tab:sum:asym:scalar} and Tab. \ref{tab:sum:asym:vector}, we summarize the loop contributions for the chiral limit of $m_f\rightarrow0$ and limit of $m_{S(V)}\rightarrow0$.
+We study Landau singularities of the loop functions and identify the singular locations at $m_f=0$, $m_{S(V)}=0$, and $m_{\mu}=m_f+m_{S(V)}$.
+In Tab. \ref{tab:sum:asym:scalar} and Tab. \ref{tab:sum:asym:vector}, we summarize the loop contributions in the chiral limit of $m_f\rightarrow0$ and limit of $m_{S(V)}\rightarrow0$.
 The $m_{\mu}=m_f+m_{S(V)}$ is the branch cut.
 More importantly, we perform the complete expansions for the hierarchical and degenerate mass scales, which can be applied to various models.
 The validity of each formulae is clearly exhibited.